Extended states in one-dimensional aperiodic lattices with linearly varying patches: Results

-\emph{Results.---} We will study structure factors of structures in Fig.~\ref{Fig1}, energy spectrum properties and state localization properties of the Hamiltonian given in Eq.(\ref{EQ1}).
-In the following, $d=5$ is as an example.
-For other $d$, we have similar results.
+We will study structure factors of the 1D aperiodic lattices shown in Fig.~\ref{Fig1}, energy spectrum properties of the Hamiltonian in Eq.(\ref{EQ1}), state localization properties, and the effect of randomness.
+In the following, results for $d=5$ along with $d_0=2$ are presented.